 A Visual Art education at Brown is a rich experience of conceptual challenge, skill-building, and self-discovery.
 Our students acquire the intellectual and practical tools to make art, as well as to interpret and critique the world of images.
-We offer a range of courses: drawing, painting, photography, printmaking and sculpture, digital media, and video.
-Our students also have opportunities to take courses at the neighboring Rhode Island School of Design.
+We offer a range of courses: digital media, drawing, painting, photography, printmaking, sculpture, and video.
+Our students also have opportunities to take classes at the neighboring Rhode Island School of Design.

 VISA 0061.
 Drawing I and II: Introduction and Advanced Tutorial in Comillas.